MystenLabs/sui/docker/fullnode/README.md

-# Run a Sui DevNet Fullnode Locally with Docker
+# Run a Sui Devnet Full node Locally with Docker

-Run a Sui DevNet [fullnode](../../doc/src/build/fullnode.md) locally for testing/experimenting by following the instructions below.
+Run a Sui Devnet [full node](../../doc/src/build/fullnode.md) locally for testing/experimenting by following the instructions below.
 This has been tested and should work for:

 - linux/amd64
 - darwin/amd64